WASAPI-Community/data-transfer-apis/ait-implementation/README.md

     WEBDATA_LOCATION_TEMPLATE = BASEURL + '/webdatafile/%%(filename)s'

+## The notification mailer and admin interface

+To fit with Archive-It's existing work flow, the implementation sends a notification email upon submission of a new job.
+We also provide [Django admin site](https://docs.djangoproject.com/en/dev/ref/contrib/admin/) to change the state of jobs.
+This is outside the scope of the WASAPI specification, but we include it here for completeness.

 ## The `webdata` application

 The `archiveit/webdata` application implements transport of webdata files.
-That is outside the scope of the WASAPI specification, but we include it here for completeness.
+That is well outside the scope of the WASAPI specification, but we include it here also for completeness.
 It transparently serves webdata files from Archive-It's Petabox and HDFS stores.